 Gallbladder Radionuclide Scan

-This very important scan takes about one hour to complete.
+This is a very important scan that takes about one hour to complete.
 A specialist injects a radioactive substance into your veins.
 The substance travels through your blood to the liver and gallbladder.
 It highlights any infection or blockages in these organs.

 Your doctor may order blood tests that measure the amount of bilirubin in your blood.
-The tests also gauge how well your liver is functioning.
+The tests also help determine how well your liver is functioning.

 Your doctor may use any of several treatment options to remove stones or improve your condition.

-Surgery is often the first option if you have symptoms.
-A surgeon may perform a commonly used technique called laparoscopic gallbladder removal.
+Surgery is often the first option if you have significant symptoms.

 Drugs that dissolve gallstones caused by cholesterol are an option if you cannot undergo surgery.
 These medications may take several years to eliminate the gallstones.

-Written by: Brindles Lee Macon and Winnie Yu
+Written by: Brindles Lee Macon, Winnie Yu, and Rachel Nall